-The BFUG delegate of a country that has submitted an action plan gives an update on the plan and eventual action taken no later than at the penultimate BFUG meeting before the next Ministerial Meeting.
+Update: The BFUG delegate of a country gives an update on progress with implementation to the Implementation committee no later than at the penultimate BFUG meeting before the next Ministerial Meeting.

-All EHEA countries submit their data for the next implementation report.
+Data: All EHEA countries submit their data for the next implementation report.

 The supplementary report on implementation of key commitments (see step 1) will show current implementation alongside level of implementation in the previous report for all countries.
 Submitted action plans on implementation of specific key commitments will be highlighted in the supplementary report.